msparks/quadpoint.org/articles/index.md

 : This guide details the use of the IRC client Irssi and the terminal multiplexer GNU screen.
 Many areas are covered, including basic commands, configuration and client customization.
-The purpose of screen is explained and its usage together with Irssi is also detailed.
+The purpose of screen is explained and its usage together with Irssi is also covered.

 [Irssi Documentation and Resources](/articles/irssidoc) <span class="meta">| 2005</span>
 : A small collection of sources for information and scripts for Irssi, provided